Let God’s Presence Fill Your Absence

 1 Samuel 1:28

-The presence of God is ready, right now, to fill you and minister to you.
-Worship your Lord as a little beloved child of God, just like Samuel did, and let His presence be greater to you than any absence.
+The presence of God is ready, right now, to fill you “up” and minister to you.
+Worship your Lord as a little beloved child of God, just like Samuel did, and allow His presence become greater to you than any absence.
 Hallelujah!